Bioacoustics in R

 Most functions allow the parallelization of tasks, which distributes the tasks among several processors to improve computational efficiency.
 Tools to evaluate the performance of the analysis at each step are also available.
 In addition, warbleR satisfies the need for rigorous open source bioacoustic analysis, which facilitates opportunities for use in research and innovation of additional custom analyzes.

 Install/load the package from CRAN as follows:

-A full description of the package can be founf in this journal article.
+An updated description of the package can be found in the 'intro to warbleR' vignette.

 Please cite warbleR as follows:

 Araya-Salas, M. and Smith-Vidaurre, G. (2017), warbleR: an r package to streamline analysis of animal acoustic signals.
 Methods Ecol Evol.
 8, 184-191.
 PDF

 NOTE: please also cite the tuneR and seewave packages if you use any spectrogram-creating or acoustic-measuring functions

 The package vignettes provide detailed examples for most warbleR functions.

 The Rraven package is designed to facilitate the exchange of data between R and Raven sound analysis software (Cornell Lab of Ornithology).
 Raven provides very powerful tools for the analysis of (animal) sounds.
 R can simplify the automatization of complex routines of analyses.
 Furthermore, R packages as warbleR, seewave and monitoR (among others) provide additional methods of analysis, working as a perfect complement for those found in Raven.
 Hence, bridging these applications can largely expand the bioacoustician’s toolkit.
 Currently, most analyses in Raven cannot be run in the background from a command terminal.
 Thus, most Rraven functions are design to simplify the exchange of data between the two programs, and in some cases, export files to Raven for further analysis.